Frost-Lord/Frost-Lord/README.md

 Welcome!,
 ```
-I'm Glitched, a passionate self-taught full stack backend developer and a freelancer from Australia. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+I'm Glitched, a passionate self-taught full stack backend developer and a freelancer from Australia.
+my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I learned a lot from the open-source
+community and I love how collaboration and knowledge sharing happened through open-source.
 ```
 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/raw/master/code.gif?raw=true" width="500" height="320" style="max-width: 100%;">